The integrality conjecture and the cohomology of preprojective stacks: Deformations of Hall algebras

-In \cite{COHA}, a method was given for associating a cohomological Hall algebra (CoHA for short) to the data of a QP $(Q,W)$.
-The construction provides a mathematically rigorous approach to defining the algebra of BPS states --- see \cite{HM98} for the physical motivation.
-For the special class of quivers with potential considered in this paper (i.e. those obtained by forming the quiver with potential $(\tilde{Q},\tilde{W})$ from a given quiver $Q$), we will work with a slight generalisation of the original definition of Kontsevich and Soibelman, incorporating extra parameters depending on a weight function $\tau$.
-We denote this algebra $\Coha_{\tau,Q,W}$, and briefly recall the definition.
+In \cite{COHA}, a method was given for associating a cohomological Hall algebra (CoHA for short) to the data of an arbitrary QP $(Q,W)$.
+The construction provides a mathematically rigorous approach to defining algebras of BPS states --- see \cite{HM98} for the physical motivation.
+We will work with a slight generalisation of the original definition, denoted $\Coha_{\tau,Q,W}$, incorporating extra parameters depending on a weight function $\tau$. \begin{definition} If $(Q,W)$ is a QP, a $W$-invariant grading for $Q$ is a function $\tau\colon Q_1\rightarrow \mathbb{Z}^s$ such that every cyclic word appearing in $W$ is homogeneous of weight zero. \end{definition}

-We will only consider the case in which our quiver with potential is $(\tilde{Q},\tilde{W})$ for some quiver $Q$.
-Since $\tilde{Q}$ is symmetric we avoid some troublesome Tate twists, and since the potential $\tilde{W}$ is linear in the $\omega_i$ direction we also avoid the notion of monodromic mixed Hodge modules; in this section we deal only with monodromic mixed Hodge modules for which Theorem \ref{dimRedThm} applies, and so we use the usual mixed Hodge module $\phin{\mathfrak{Tr}(\tilde{W})}\mathbb{Q}$, as opposed to the monodromic mixed Hodge module $\phim{\mathfrak{Tr}(\tilde{W})}\mathbb{Q}$ (see Remark \ref{getOut}).

-Apart from the data of the quiver with potential $(\tilde{Q},\tilde{W})$, the cohomologicall Hall algebra will depend on some extra grading on the arrows of the quiver.

-\begin{definition} If $(Q,W)$ is a quiver with potential, a $W$-admissible grading for $Q$ is a function $\tau\colon Q_1\rightarrow \mathbb{Z}^s$ such that every cyclic word appearing in $W$ is homogeneous of weight zero. \end{definition}

-\begin{example} For $s=0$, the function $\tau=0\colon Q_1\rightarrow\mathbb{Z}^0$ gives a $W$-admissible grading for any potential $W$, and we will recover below the original definition of Kontsevich and Soibelman. \end{example}
+\begin{example} For $s=0$, the function $\tau=0\colon Q_1\rightarrow\mathbb{Z}^0$ gives a $W$-invariant grading for any potential $W$, and we will recover below the original definition of Kontsevich and Soibelman, by considering this grading. \end{example}